GRAZAX 75000 SQ-T ORAL LYOPHILISATE

 Stomach pain or discomfort, diarrhoea, feeling sick, vomiting

-Itching in relation with for example rash, nettle rash or eczema
+Itching in relation with for example rash or nettle rash

 Chest discomfort or pain